-$$R(\sigma) = \sum{ls} e^{\frac{\beta\omega_s}{2}} J{l-l}(\omega_s^l) \operatorname{sech}(\beta\omega_s^l/2) \left\{ \left[(V_s^l)^{\dagger}\sigma, V_s^l \right] - \left[\sigma V_s^l, (V_s^l)^{\dagger} \right] \right\}$$ (31)
+$$R(\sigma) = \sum{ls} e^{\frac{\beta \omega_s^l}{2}} J{l-l}(\omega_s^l) \operatorname{sech}(\beta \omega_s^l/2) \{ [(V_s^l)^{\dagger} \sigma, V_s^l] - [\sigma V_s^l, (V_s^l)^{\dagger}] \}$$ (31)

-301 The double sum in Eq.(31) is useful in zero field.
-We have now fully reduced Hubbard to Lindbladian 302 form and essentially reproduced the main result obtained by Bengs and Levitt by way of the Lindbladian 303 formalism.
-One small difference is Hubbard's use of the thermal symmetrizing factor given by the 304 hyperbolic secant function.
-If so desired, this can be removed as illustrated in Hubbard's paper.
-It is 305 also imperative to emphasize the importance of the secular approximation in obtaining the Lindblad 306 form.
-Without this step, relaxation in the rotating frame will be time dependent, with very different, 307 and perhaps even unphysical dynamics.
-This same approximation is required in a Lindbladian approach, 308 which is often referred to as the "rotating wave" approximation (Manzano 2020).

-309 While very compact, the presence of a finite temperature steady state is definitely obscure.
-From

-Eq.(31) directly, the only apparent recourse is to expand the dynamics in a complete set of basis

-311 matrices and search for one or more zero eigenvalues.
-Such a procedure is illustrated in an example

-312 with a simple two dimensional density matrix dynamics in (Manzano 2020) where eigenvalues are easily

-- 313 computed.
-This is in contrast to Hubbard's original expression, Eq.(14), where the steady state is clearly - 314 recognizable, even for arbitrarily large dimensions.
-Alternatively, we can invoke the secular
+- 299 In many situations, both conditions are applicable.
+The double sum in Eq.(29) is useful in zero field.
+In either case, we have fully reduced Hubbard to Lindbladian form and essentially reproduced the main 300 301 result obtained by Bengs and Levitt by way of the Lindbladian formalism.
+One small difference is 302 Hubbard's use of the thermal symmetrizing factor given by the hyperbolic secant function.
+If so desired, 303 this can be removed as illustrated in Hubbard's paper.
+It is also imperative to emphasize the importance 304 of the secular approximation in obtaining the Lindblad form.
+Without this step, relaxation in the 305 rotating frame will be time dependent, with very different, and perhaps even unphysical dynamics.
+This 306 same approximation is required in a Lindbladian approach, which is often referred to as the "rotating 307 frame" approximation (Manzano 2020). - While very compact, the presence of a finite temperature steady state is definitely obscure.
+From Eq.(29) directly, the only apparent recourse is to expand the dynamics in a complete set of basis matrices and search for one or more zero eigenvalues.
+Such a procedure is illustrated in an example with a simple two dimensional density matrix dynamics in (Manzano 2020) where eigenvalues are easily computed.
+This is in contrast to Hubbard's original expression, Eq.(14), where the steady state is clearly

-- approximation directly to Eq.(14) and we can enjoy a compromise where one retains the clear presence - of the steady state.
-Hubbard teaches us how to retain explicit information on the fixed point density - 317 matrix.
-However, this seems to be possible only when dynamic frequency shifts can be ignored. - 318 One should also appreciate that a homogeneous system which possess a zero eigenvalue is closely - related to an inhomogeneous system.
-The procedure of homogenizing an inhomogeneous system by - 320 incorporating the inhomogeneous vector into equations with an additional dimension, which is invariant - with an eigenvalue of zero, has been employed in a Bloch equation analysis of spin echoes (Bain 2011), - 322 steady state precession (Nararova 2004) and relaxation (Levitt 1992) .
-Going in the opposite direction - 323 can be considerably more difficult.
+- 313 recognizable, even for arbitrarily large dimensions.
+Alternatively, we can invoke the secular - 314 approximation directly to Eq.(14) and we can enjoy a compromise where one retains the clear presence - 315 of the steady state.
+Hubbard teaches us how to retain explicit information on the fixed point density - matrix.
+However, this seems to be possible only when dynamic frequency shifts can be ignored. - 317 One should also appreciate that a homogeneous system which possess a zero eigenvalue is closely - 318 related to an inhomogeneous system.
+The procedure of homogenizing an inhomogeneous system by - 319 incorporating the inhomogeneous vector into equations with an additional dimension, which is invariant - with an eigenvalue of zero, has been employed in a Bloch equation analysis of spin echoes (Bain 2011) , - 321 steady state precession (Nararova 2004) and relaxation (Levitt 1992).
+Going in the opposite direction - 322 can be considerably more difficult.

-324 4.
-Bloch and Hubbard and Rotating Frame Relaxation:
+4. Bloch and Hubbard and Rotating Frame Relaxation: